Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 competition between two options, in which dictionaries recommend the traditional option;

-variant competition in which dictionaries recommend new version;
+competition of options in which dictionaries recommend new option;

-approval of the new version as the only normative one.
+approval of the new option as the only normative one.

 The necessary conditions: